 Some buildings are pet-friendly, others are not.
 If you don’t want to see dogs in the lobby, make sure you pick the right building for you.
-If you are considering getting a dog, it’ll be important to know if there are there any restrictions on number, breed or size.
+If you are considering getting a dog, it’ll be important to know if there are any restrictions on the number, breed or size.

 If you have a dog as an emotional support or service animal, a board will need to accommodate you, but you may still want to find out about the building’s broader pet policy.

 If your apartment doesn’t already have one, are you allowed to install a washer/dryer?

 Some buildings have restrictions on whether washer/dryers can be installed.
 This often comes down to the building's plumbing.
 Find out ahead of time whether you’d be able to add this type of appliance if that’s a priority for you.

 You’ll want to know the board’s policy on this and beware of any answers to your renovation questions that include the words “the board approves this on a case-by-case basis.”
 It’s easier to work with a policy that’s transparent for everyone.

 Are there any nuisances on the block, like a nightclub?

 You can’t pick your neighbors but you can check out your neighborhood for loud bars and nightclubs.
 And if you are working from home, like many people, consider what is open nearby during the day.
 If getting a good night’s sleep is a priority, you might want to steer clear of an apartment next to a firehouse or noisy restaurant.

 Try and check out the apartment at the appropriate time of day to see if the location will work for you.